Part VIII – Beneath a Falling Sky

 The drone of the engines pierced the cold winter air.
 Unintelligible shouts and commands erupted from the men around the battery.

 A siren sounded.
-A calm but forceful voice rang out from an intercom somewhere.
+A calm but forceful voice rang out from a speaker somewhere.

-Stanley swung the barrel of the .50 cal toward the sky, lining up the circular crosshairs with the incoming planes.
-He focused on aligning the correct concentric circle with their angle of approach and speed.
-It was a quick process he had drilled hundreds of times, but with real planes in the air, he was terrified he’d forget something or get it wrong.
-At any second, he expected to be obliterated by a bomb.
+Stanley swung the barrel of the .50-cal toward the sky, lining up the crosshairs with the incoming planes.
+He focused on aligning the correct concentric circle with the aircraft’s angle of approach and speed.
+It was a quick process he had drilled on hundreds of times, but with real planes in the air, he was terrified he’d forget something or get it wrong.
+He expected to be obliterated by a bomb at any second.

-Nearby, the giant Bofors roared, issuing their deafening explosions in big black puffs that seemed to burst just above his head as the planes dove in, now recognizable as BF 109s.
-Everything happened so quickly.
-The four Bofors between them fired fifteen shots, none finding their mark, before falling silent, unable to target the incoming planes at such close range.
+Nearby, the giant Bofors roared, issuing their deafening explosions in big black puffs that seemed to burst just above his head as the planes, now recognizable as Bf 109s, dove in.
+Everything was happening so quickly.
+Unable to accurately target the incoming planes at such close range, the four Bofors between them fired fifteen shots, none finding their mark before falling silent.

-The 109s, just a few hundred feet above, erupted with cannon fire, and the .50s around the camp answered back, creating a chaotic and lethal exchange of steel that made Stanley think the world was coming to an end.
+Just a few hundred feet above, the 109s erupted with cannon fire, and the .50s around the camp answered back, creating a chaotic and lethal exchange of steel that made Stanley think the world was coming to an end.

-He pulled back on the cold steel trigger handle, the gun roaring to life, throwing its 2.3-inch bullets at 3,000 feet per second and 600 rounds per minute.
-Just a few needed to connect in the right spot to take one of the 109s from the sky.
+He pulled back on the cold steel trigger handle and the gun roared to life, throwing its 2.3-inch bullets at 3,000 feet per second and 600 rounds per minute.
+Just a few would need to connect in the right spot to take a 109s from the sky.

-In a sudden burst, one of the planes erupted, trailing black smoke, pulling up out of its dive.
-Shouts of triumph rose among the men as they watched, expecting to see it crash to the ground.
-But disappointment came when the plane swerved upward and disappeared behind a mountain towards Monte Pagano.
+In a sudden burst, one of the enemy planes erupted in black smoke, pulling up out of its dive.
+Shouts of triumph rose among the men as they watched, expecting to see it lose control and crash to the ground.
+The disappointment was a bitter pill to swallow when the plane swerved upward and disappeared behind a mountain in the direction of Monte Pagano.

 In thirty seconds, it was all over.
 Panting, Stanley looked around to see if any men had been hit by the cannon fire.
 The spent shells around him steamed and hissed in the snow, while men ran about like frightened children.
 What the hell had he signed himself up for?

-Catching his breath, he reached into his jacket pocket and pulled out a Lucky Strike.
-With shaking hands, he lit the cigarette, dropping his head into his hands and thanking God that this was not the day.
+Catching his breath, he reached into a jacket pocket for a Lucky Strike.
+With shaking hands, he lit the cigarette and took a drag, dropping his head into his hands and thanking God that this was not the day.

 Sources: